Work–Feedback Loop

 Feedback speed

-Time until a real effect becomes visible in the system as a relevant signal.
+Time until a real effect becomes visible as a relevant signal within the system.

 Learning (system state)

-State of synchronized work and feedback speed.
-Work produces effects, effects change decisions.
+State of synchronized work and feedback speeds.
+Work creates an effect, the effect changes decisions.

 Learning ability

-Structural ability of a system to learn from reality.
-Describes architecture and coupling – not performance.
+The structural capacity of a system to learn from reality.
+Describes architecture and coupling—not performance.

 Nested loops

-Multiple feedback levels with different time constants (e.g., strategy, coordination, operation).
+Multiple feedback levels with different time constants (e.g., strategy, coordination, operations).

 Relevance threshold

-Minimum value of a signal at which it still guides action.
+Minimum value of a signal at which it is still actionable.

 Stagnation

 State of low production and low feedback speed.
-Neither movement nor adaptation are significant.
+Neither movement nor adaptation is significant.

 Structural rigidity

-State of high capital or decision latency combined with high operational speed.
+State of high capital or decision latency with simultaneously high operational speed.

 Validity window

-Time span during which a feedback signal remains action-guiding.
-If t(FRT) exceeds this window, the signal loses its structural relevance.
+Time span during which a feedback signal remains actionable.
+If the Feedback Response Time exceeds this window, the signal structurally loses relevance.

 Work

-Action with a real effect in the system's environment.
-Internal activity without external effect is not considered work in the model.
+Action with real effect in the system's environment.
+Internal activity without external effect does not count as work in the model.